Prostate Screening Recommendations

 Once cancer is confirmed, a radical prostatectomy may be done.
 The surgery removes the prostate, surrounding tissue and area lymph nodes.
 The lymph nodes are examined for cancer.

-This single method treatment currently provides three surgical approaches for patients.
+This single method of prostate cancer treatment currently provides three surgical approaches for patients.
 The stage of the cancer, along with a patient's individual medical history, determines the most effective approach for each individual.

 The approaches are: